 For answers to questions about admission, please contact firstname.lastname@example.org.

 Seattle University welcomes visiting students in good standing from any ABA-accredited law school who wish to complete a portion of their legal education at the School of Law.
-If you are such a candidate, use the application for admission on the website and contact our Admission Office for additional details.
+In addition to the application form, students applying to visit the School of Law must have on file all of the items listed below:

 Admission as a visiting student entitles one to enroll in courses on a space-available basis.